Australasian crested grebe/kāmana conservation

-Did you know
+Did you know?

-At least 100 South Island lakes once had grebes but there have been ongoing declines in Marlborough, on the West Coast and in Fiordland.
+At least 100 South Island lakes once had grebes but there have been ongoing declines in Marlborough, the West Coast and in Fiordland.
 Only Canterbury and Otago remain as strongholds.

-Lake Pearson/Moana Rua in Canterbury has been designated a wildlife refuge to help protect the grebe. is one of the few remaining breeding sites for kāmana, and their numbers appear to have remained stable here for several decades.
+Lake Pearson/Moana Rua in Canterbury has been designated a wildlife refuge to help protect the grebe.
+It is one of the few remaining breeding sites for kāmana, and their numbers appear to have remained stable here for several decades.

 You can help

 When visiting grebe habitat, move quietly and carefully around lake edges.

-Help protect New Zealand's native birds
+Help protect our native birds

 - Volunteer with DOC or other groups to control predators and restore bird habitats.

 - Set traps for stoats or rats on your property.
 Get more information from your local DOC office.